-Each module in Bluespec contains local state (instances of other modules), interface methods that can be called by other modules, and local rules.
-Methods, like rules, contain a body that accesses primitive state elements and calls methods of other modules.
-Each method also contains a guard or a ready signal that indicates to the caller that this method should not be invoked unless the guard is true.
-For example, in a FIFO, the dequeue method has a guard to indicate that the queue is not empty.
+Each module in Bluespec contains local state (i.e, instances of primitive modules such as registers), local rules, and interface methods that can be called by other modules.
+Methods, like rules, contain a body that accesses primitive state elements and call methods of other modules.
+Each method also contains a guard that indicates to the caller that this method should not be invoked unless the guard is true.
+For example, the dequeue method in a FIFO has a guard to indicate that the FIFO is not empty.